urpedersen/HACK4DK2017/README.md

  * Døde i krigen

 # Code for HACK4DK 2017
 Most code is written for Processing.
-See
+See subfolders for more.

 ## SQL note